AlexTelon/FlexiCharge-Backend/backend-app/src/database-Interface/README.md

 		2. totalPrice = (kWhTransferred * pricePerKwh).
 			- Currently pricePerKwh is retrieved by the electricityTariffs table, however it should be retrieved by "Live Metrics" done by the OCPP team.
 		3. The Transaction connected to this ChargeSession is finally updated with the totalPrice.
+- calculateTotalChargePrice
+	- Purpose : return the price of chargeSession based on current electricity tariff
+- updateMeterStart
+	- Purpose : Update meterStart property of given chargeSessionID

 ### database-interface-chargers.js
    - getChargers